caas-team/new-pykube/README.rst

 Code of Conduct
 ----------------

-In order to foster a kind, inclusive, and harassment-free community, the Kel Project follows the `Contributor Covenant Code of Conduct`_.
+In order to foster a kind, inclusive, and harassment-free community, this project follows the `Contributor Covenant Code of Conduct`_.

 .. _Contributor Covenant Code of Conduct: http://contributor-covenant.org/version/1/4/